Spanish–Portuguese diocese: History

 Bishop Nestor (Sirotenko) was granted the title of archbishop on 3 January 2019 by Patriarch Kirill at Moscow's Dormition Cathedral.

 Notable temples

 Spain

 There are three Russian Eastern Orthodox temples in Spain co-built as such:

-The Cathedral of Saint Mary Magdalene in Madrid (seat of the diocese), the Temple of the Mikel Archangel in Altea (Valencian Community) and the Orthodox Church of the Presentation of the Lord in Adeje (Canary Islands).
+The Cathedral of Saint Mary Magdalene in Madrid (seat of the diocese), the Church of the Michael the Archangel in Altea (Valencian Community) and the Orthodox Church of the Presentation of the Lord in Adeje (Canary Islands).